Estimated reading time: 6 minutes

 There are many pieces to the application process and each step should be part of an overall process that prepares for the next step.

-The volunteer application packet should be assembled with other pieces of information that the volunteer candidate will need.
+The volunteer application packet should be assembled with the many pieces of information that the volunteer candidate will need.
 An application packet might include the following:

-- Cover letter – Explains contents of packet and gives instructions on completing forms.
+- Cover letter – Explains the contents of the packet and gives instructions on completing forms.

-- Application form (click here for an example volunteer application form).
+- Application form – (click here to access a volunteer application form).